Susan is an internet marketing professional who regularly writes on Medium and is the author of two SEO books on Amazon.

 Here, it would be a good place to mention what your turn-around times are like.
 If you’re going to write the review within two weeks of receiving the product, that would be a fantastic bonus, since it shows dedication.

-A Link to Your Blog/Instagram Page
+A Link to Your Blog/Instagram Page/Linktree

 Somewhere in the email, you need to place a clear link to your blog or Instagram page.
 Preferably, introduce it at the beginning somewhere by hyperlinking your blog’s name as you introduce it in the beginning, and then you can add a link to your blog or Instagram page at the footer of your email, just after your salutation and sign off.
 This is usually the first place company representatives go to look for a link to your blog.
+If you have a Linktree (or online website/one-page site) account, make sure to include that also, as it'll help give makeup companies a better feel for your latest blog posts and social media content.

-5. Follow up With a Thank-You Email
+5. Follow Up With a Thank-You Email

 They’ll be able to read your review, even comment on it, or say thanks, and of course, this means you’ll develop a working relationship with the company.
 In the future, they might think of you and send you more products to review.
 Of course, if they’re particularly impressed by your review, they could potentially add you to their influencers list, so that whenever they create new products, they might ask you to review them.